-Chapman’s Peak Drive, South Africa
+1. Chapman’s Peak Drive, South Africa

-We left our hearts in South Africa many years ago and so this selection of our favourite scenic roads features quite some beautiful roads from South Africa.
+We left our hearts in South Africa many years ago and so this selection of our favorite scenic roads features quite some beautiful roads from South Africa.

 TIP: The best time to drive this toll road is at sunset and it’s best to go in the direction towards Cape Town city.
 If you continue along the coast, you will pass another stunning stretch of road, the so-called Twelve Apostles (Victoria Rd just before Camps Bay).

-The Icefields Parkway, Canada
+3. The Icefields Parkway, Canada

 The Icefields Parkway is probably the most scenic road in Canada.
 Stretching from Jasper National Park to Lake Louise in Banff NP, the road is surrounded by more than a hundred glaciers, waterfalls, and the most beautiful landscapes, as far as an eye can see.

-Arches National Park Scenic Drive, USA
+4. Arches National Park Scenic Drive, USA

-The scenic loop of Arches NP in Utah is one of our absolute favourites!
+The scenic loop of Arches NP in Utah is one of our absolute favorites!
 Twisting and turning among the huge rocks rising in the otherwise rather flat landscape, you find the most phenomenal views behind every single turn.

-Flores Island in the Azores, Portugal
+7. Flores Island in the Azores, Portugal